 The language access needs of ELs are addressed through the provision of numerous universal tools and designated supports.
-These include universal tools such as English dictionaries and thesauri for full writes and English glossaries, and designated supports such as translated test directions and glossaries.
+These include universal tools, such as English dictionaries and thesauri for full writes and English glossaries, and designated supports such as translated test directions and glossaries.
 These are not considered accommodations in the Smarter Balanced assessment system.
-No accommodations are available for ELs on the Smarter Balanced assessments; accommodations are only available to students with disabilities and ELs with disabilities.